sharetribe/flex-docs/src/docs/concepts-payments/solving-payout-problems/index.md

 updated: 2019-09-10
 category: concepts-payments
 ingress:
-  A payout is the part of the payment process where the price of a booking is paid to the provider's bank account.
+  A payout is the part of the payment process where the price of an order is paid to the provider's bank account.
 This article gives you an overview of how payments work in Flex, what problems you may encounter with payouts, and how to solve those problems.
 published: true